 Path of the Apothecary

 You recognize no boundary of morality or faith in your pursuit of weird science.
-Reaching beyond the realms of experiment to dissect the supernatural, you employ necromancy, soul magic, and unusual diseases and poisons.
+Reaching beyond the realms of experimention to dissect the supernatural, you employ necromancy, soul magic, and unusual diseases and poisons.
 Apothecaries usually dress as plague doctors or experimenters, dealing with death and strange occult things for reasons only they know.

 Apothecary Path Spells